MetaphysicalSploumsky/Software-Photon-Counting-Lock-in/README.md

-Here's the updated README with the new image structure:

-**README.md**

 # Photon Counting Lock-in Analysis Tools

 This repository contains a collection of Python tools for analyzing photon counting data from PicoHarp TCSPC systems using various lock-in detection methods.
 These scripts process PTU files containing timestamp data to extract modulated signals and perform frequency-domain lifetime measurements.